labbeth/HyperRAG/README.md

 HyperRAG is a novel pipeline for extracting and linking entities referenced in ontologies from unstructured text.
 The current implementation covers clinical reports from which phenotypes should be extracted to enhance diagnosis.

-It integrates Large Language Models (LLMs) for span detection, Retrieval-Augmented Generation (RAG) for candidate retrieval, and hierarchical reranking using hyperbolic embeddings trained on the Human Phenotype Ontology (HPO).
+It integrates Large Language Models (LLMs) for span detection, Dense Retrieval for candidate retrieval, and hierarchical reranking using hyperbolic embeddings trained on the Human Phenotype Ontology (HPO).

 The system is designed to capture both explicit and implicit phenotype mentions, leveraging the hierarchical structure of biomedical ontologies for improved accuracy and clinical relevance.